 School districts across the country are faced with a new challenge when it comes to funding: managing the liabilities of crowdfunding (online fundraising).
-With the number of school teachers spending money out of pocket for classroom projects, and the after-school clubs and teams in need of additional funding, there is no question about why we’ve seen a boom in online fundraising on sites like DonorsChoose, GoFundMe, SnapRaise, etc. While the act of crowdfunding is beneficial for both the organizer and the district, the crowdfunding sites being used have little to no coordination with the school districts themselves, creating a number of legal, financial, and reputational liabilities.
+With the number of school teachers spending money out of pocket for classroom projects, and the after-school clubs and teams in need of additional funding, there is no question about why we’ve seen a boom in online fundraising on sites like DonorsChoose, GoFundMe, SnapRaise, etc. While the act of crowdfunding is beneficial for both the organizer and the district, the crowdfunding sites being used have little to no coordination with the school districts themselves, creating a number of potential legal, financial, and reputational liabilities.

 In a recent article by Education Week, administrators described today’s crowdfunding process as “decentralized,” and the Tennessee Comptroller stated that the “sites are problematic for school districts because of lack of adequate controls.”
 He’s not the first one to say this either.
 A growing number of state auditors, district superintendents, business officers and district attorneys and accountants recognize this exposure.
 They have made it clear that crowdfunding presents real problems for existing management systems, and that the practice must meet district legal requirements.

 School districts assume all liabilities related to crowdfunding as soon as someone within a school or district uses their position to raise funds.
 State laws delegate responsibility to school districts for activities in schools in this area including the academic and other purposes of those activities and accounting for use of funds including procurement.
 In addition, federal laws govern student privacy and students with special needs including compliance with written requests on the webpage viewed by prospective donors.
 Districts who have no processes or policies place themselves in legal jeopardy.
 Here are many of the liabilities that school districts should be aware of:

 FERPA (Student Confidentiality) Violations